BigCompass/bc-serverless-logging-framework/README.md

 * Support for more destinations, such as logging to one or multiple files
 * Retries with exponential backoff when saving to external endpoints such as HTTP or SQS
 * Batching logs when saving to external endpoints such as HTTP or SQS
+* Integration with streaming services such as AWS Kinesis and Kafka

 ## Standard Usage